cofoundry-cms/Cofoundry.Docs/src/Framework/Data Access/Transactions.md

-﻿Cofoundry includes `ITransactionScopeManager` for managing transactions across multiple statements.
+Cofoundry includes `ITransactionScopeManager` for managing transactions across multiple statements.
 This is actually a light wrapper around [`System.Transaction.TransactionScope`](https://docs.microsoft.com/en-us/dotnet/api/system.transactions.transactionscope?view=net-6.0) and supports the same functionality, but includes some extra features to help with coordinating transactions when executing nested commands.

 Here's an example: